thoughtspot/thoughtspot.github.io/_release/notes.md

 ### New candlestick chart type

 We added a new chart that shows price movements of financial instruments.
 You can adapt it to show other probability distribution information.
-See [Candlestick chart]({{ site.baseurl }}/end-user/search/candlestick-charts.html).
+See [Candlestick charts]({{ site.baseurl }}/end-user/search/candlestick-charts.html).

 ### SpotIQ comparative analysis